 Our Favorite Waterfalls

-The Ciudad Valles is a huge area (about 200 miles long) so there is a lot to see and a lot of waterfalls to explore, but here are a few of our favorites if you're looking to prioritize!
+The Ciudad Valles is a huge area (about 200 miles long) so there is a lot to see and a lot of waterfalls to explore — but here are a few of our favorites if you're looking to prioritize!

 Cascadas de Micos

-Here, you’ll rent a life jacket and jump right into the first waterfall, only to realize that a pounding, 80-foot waterfall is right next to you.
-That waterfall pools into a series of smaller waterfalls you can climb up and jump off of, plus a few rope swings and deep pools to swim in.
-So.
-Fun.
+Here, you’ll rent a life jacket and jump right into the first waterfall, only to realize that a pounding, 80-foot waterfall is right next to you!
+That waterfall pools into a series of smaller waterfalls you can climb up and jump off of, plus a few rope swings and deep pools to swim in — welcome to Cascada de Micos!

 Cost: 30 pesos + 30 pesos for a life jacket (life jacket is required).